tudorpintea999/roll-op/docs/logging.md

 # Logging Policy

-The default logging policy for services (process that are supposed to keep running) is to rotate the logs once they reach 3M in size.
+The default logging policy for services (process that is supposed to keep running) is to rotate the logs once they reach 3M in size.
 This can be configured via the `logrotate_max_size` option (takes a number followed by a `k`/`M`/`G` suffix).